Extension from Precoloured Sets of Edges: Planar Graphs

 \section{Planar Graphs}

 In this section, for brevity we usually write~$\Delta$ for $\Delta(G)$.

 In the next subsection we prove Conjecture~\ref{conj:main} for planar graphs of large enough maximum degree (at least~$17$), which is the assertion of Theorem~\ref{thm:planar}.
 As mentioned earlier, the LCC is known to hold for planar graphs with maximum degree at least~$12$.
 This is yet another result of Borodin, Kostochka and Woodall~\cite{BKW97}: they indeed show that $\ch'(G)\le\Delta$ for such graphs~$G$.
-Combining this with Proposition~\ref{prop:choose} gives the bounds in lines~3 and~7 of Table~\ref{tab:planar}.
+Combining this with Observation~\ref{cor:choose} gives the bounds in lines~3 and~7 of Table~\ref{tab:planar}.
+Since the former bound will be useful for us later on, let us state it formally.